 What Does KW Finder Cost?
 Pricing Plans, Discounts, Everything

-KW Finder offers their free suite of tools to give you a taste, and if you like it, you can choose to purchase.
+KW Finder offers its free suite of tools to give you a taste, and if you like it, you can choose to purchase it.

 They have two models of doing business with you.